Skip to navigation Skip to content

 In this article

-PPMS is characterized by worsening neurologic function (accumulation of disability) from the onset of symptoms, without early relapses or remissions.
-PPMS can be further characterized as either active (with an occasional relapse and/or evidence of new MRI activity over a specified period of time) or not active, as well as with progression (evidence of disability accrual over time, with or without relapse or new MRI activity) or without progression.
+PPMS can be further characterized as either active (with an occasional relapse and/or evidence of new magnetic resonance imaging (MRI) activity over a specified period of time) or not active, as well as with progression (evidence of disability accrual over time, with or without relapse or new MRI activity) or without progression.

-This graphic shows the kinds of disease activity that can occur in PPMS; however each person's experience with PPMS will be unique.
-PPMS can have brief periods when the disease is stable, with or without a relapse or new MRI activity, as well as periods when increasing disability occurs with or without new relapses or lesions on MRI.
+This graphic shows the kinds of disease activity that can occur in PPMS.
+However, each person's experience with PPMS will be unique.
+As you can see in the graph, you might have brief periods when the disease is stable, with or without a relapse or new MRI activity.
+You may also experience periods of increasing disability with or without new relapses or lesions on MRI.

 Disease activity and progression can be evaluated by neurologic examination and MRI.
 Monitoring your disease course at different points in time helps you and your MS care provider have important conversations about your treatment options and prognosis.
 For example: